-Forex Facilities for Non Resident Indians (NRIs) and Persons of Indian Origin (PIOs)
+Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

-In terms of the Foreign Exchange Management Act (FEMA), 1999 a person resident outside India means a person who is not resident india.
+In terms of the Foreign Exchange Management Act (FEMA), 1999 a person resident outside India means a person who is not resident in India.

-Different types of accounts which can be maintained by an NRI / PIO india
+Different types of accounts which can be maintained by an NRI / PIO in India

-If a person is NRI or PIO, she/he can, without the permission from the Reserve Bank, open, hold and maintain the different types of accounts given below with an Authorised Dealer india, i.e. a bank authorised to deal in foreign exchange.
-NRO Savings accounts can also be maintained with the Post Offices india.
+If a person is NRI or PIO, she/he can, without the permission from the Reserve Bank, open, hold and maintain the different types of accounts given below with an Authorised Dealer in India, i.e. a bank authorised to deal in foreign exchange.
+NRO Savings accounts can also be maintained with the Post Offices in India.
 However, individuals/ entities of Bangladesh and Pakistan require prior approval of the Reserve Bank.

-Types of accounts which can be maintained by an NRI / PIO india
+Types of accounts which can be maintained by an NRI / PIO in India

 A. Non-Resident Ordinary Rupee Account (NRO Account)